Adaptive Learning with AI: Teaching Students to use AI to be Resourceful

 Jill Maschio, PhD

-Students who are resourceful are more likely to stay in college.
-Student drop out is a problem across colleges and universities.
+Student dropout is a problem across colleges and universities.
+Resourceful students are more likely to stay in college.
 Carol Dweck (2015) explains that a student’s positive mindset to reach their educational goal is paramount.
-But a student’s mindset can lead to success or failure.
-It follows that if a person believes that he/she will be successful, successful behavior will follow.
+However, a student’s mindset can lead to success or failure.
+It follows that if a person believes they will be successful, successful behavior will follow.
 The same goes for believing that one will fail.
 Part of a positive mindset includes being able to solve problems and not giving up.
 Self-regulating behaviors can help a person cope when challenges arise.

 woman in yellow shirt writing on white paper